What is Nike Mercurial?

 For the past 20 years, this boot has been making serious waves at every level of football, from the glamorous heights of the Premier League to the chaotic speed of five-a-side.
 This is one of the lightest, fastest and most inventive boot collections ever created, which is why it’s often worn by the most audacious players on the pitch.

 Now featuring a ground-breaking 360 Flyknit upper, the Mercurial continues to evolve (and thrive) with the times, constantly pushing the boundaries of innovation and giving defenders a serious headache.
 The current generation is split into Mercurial Vapor and Superfly models - with the latter featuring a Sock Fit Collar around the ankle.
+2021's Dragonfly release adds a new dimension to the Mercurial family, with Vaporposite uppers and a whole raft of tech upgrades which you can read about on our blog.

 Who Wears Nike Mercurial?